stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CAN/CAN_Networking/readme.txt

 @par Example Description

 This example shows how to configure the CAN peripheral to send and receive CAN frames in normal mode.
-The sent frames are used to control Leds by pressing
+The sent frames are used to control LEDs by pressing
-key push button.
+KEY push-button.

 The CAN serial communication link is a bus to which a number of units may be connected.
 This number has no theoretical limit.
 Practically the total number